 Getting around Vancouver Island is not as easy as elsewhere in Canada.
 With limited access to public transportation (there are no trains on the island!), you are almost forced to rent a car or RV.
 Luckily, there are many rental options available from the main cities, such as Victoria, Nanaimo, Duncan, Courtenay, and Campbell River.

 While renting a car is ideal when you are staying in the cities or you have your camping gear with you for camping, an RV is a better option when you don’t have your gear but still want to explore the abundance of nature on the Island!
 If you are looking to rent an RV, check out Outdoorsy.
+Often referred to as the Airbnb of the RV world, Outdoorsy is a peer-to-peer rental company that allows you to rent RVs from RV owners.
+Read in Your RV Lifestyle's review what makes Outdoorsy such a great RV rental choice.

 Other things to consider when renting a car or RV